 Link building is an integral part of SEO.
 Your page ranking and traffic will improve depend upon the number of backlinks you have.
 At the same time, a website authority will decrease according to the number of external links it gives.

-So if you really want to become a successful blogger or a website owner, pay more attention on external links.
+So if you really want to become a successful blogger or a website owner, pay more attention to external links.
 They are considered as the symbol of your love to an outside content.
-In other words, you are transferring the traffic you get, to another site by linking them in your content.
+In other words, you are transferring the traffic you get, to another site by linking them from your content.
 But you can’t avoid linking in most of the cases.

 Usually, html code of a hyperlink will look like this,

 You can make it nofollow, by inserting a simple tag into it.
 So the final code will be,

 <a href=”http://www.website.com” rel=”nofollow”>Website</a>.

 You have to repeat this process, whenever external links appear in your contents unless you got any mode of benefit for that.